Article written by

 - Sour Diesel: Not for amateurs, Sour Diesel is sky-high in THC and low in CBD; reportedly effective at treating pain

-- Black Magic Kush: Deep in color and rich in the terpene pinene; works its magic by helping many people drift off to sleep
+- Black Magic Kush: Deep in color and rich in the terpene pinene; it works its magic by helping many people drift off to sleep

 - Amnesia Haze: Another strain that might send you into a deep sleep with its potent tranquilizing effects

 These are just a handful of the most popular marijuana strains on the market.
-OG Kush, Blue Dream, LA Confidential, and Granddaddy Purple are countless other bestselling strains that people turn to for medicinal and recreational purposes.
+OG Kush, Blue Dream, LA Confidential, and Granddaddy Purple are countless other bestselling strains people turn to for medicinal and recreational purposes.

 What is the Best Marijuana Strain?